What type of issue are you experiencing?

 6. Click Config on the new group

-7. Check the boxes for shades to include in the group
+7. Check the boxes for shades to include

 8. Click Save Changes to Group